-- the organization operates solely off unrestricted funds and if requiring religious participation from victim-survivors, the organization's website, program flyers, intake forms, interviews, and client manuals reflect detailed expectations for the program; they are proactive in communicating the religious requirements widely.
+Exceeds Standard The organization empowers victims / survivors to define, change, and control their preferences for any form or degree of religious service or expression and makes a reasonable effort to support their choices.
+Meets Standard If the organization accepts or solicits funds that prohibit religious requirements for program participants, then it enables victims / survivors to choose whether to participate in or opt out of all religious services or expressions.
+Or, the organization operates solely off unrestricted funds and if requiring religious participation from victim-survivors, the organization's website, program flyers, intake forms, interviews, and client manuals reflect detailed expectations for the program; they are proactive in communicating the religious requirements widely.
 Does Not Meet Standard The organization does not fully explain its religious expectations to potential service recipients and partner agencies.
-The organization receives or solicits funds that do not allow religious requirements, but then either passively or actively expects victims/survivors to participate in religious services or expressions.
-The organization discontinues program services to victims/survivors who choose not to participate in religious services or expressions.
-Standard 8: Standard 8: Organizational Assessment on periodically assesses the success of its programs, administration, and - it, then implements changes to strengthen operational functions as needed.
+The organization receives or solicits funds that do not allow religious requirements, but then either passively or actively expects victims / survivors to participate in religious services or expressions.
+The organization discontinues program services to victims / survivors who choose not to participate in religious services or expressions.

+Standard 8: Organizational Assessment

+The organization periodically assesses the success of its programs, administration, and board oversight, then implements changes to strengthen operational functions as needed.

 Exceeds Standard The organization regularly conducts formal evaluation processes of its programs, services, and administrative practices.
 The review process incorporates opportunities to provide input across all levels of the organization and is managed by an inclusive team.
 Meets Standard The organization regularly takes time to reflect on and improve its programs, services, and administrative practices.
 Multiple people in various roles participate in the review process.
 Does Not Meet Standard The organization never or rarely initiates assessment, evaluation, or improvement processes.
 Participation in the review process is limited to a few people.
-Confider ntiality Privacy Security